daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

 * `.read` is an anonymous function operating on the output of `TextLine`; it is on a separate line by convention.
 The read method explicitly indicates that the source should be extracted and streamed into the data pipeline.
-Generally, you won't explicitly call out the read operation, as it is included as part of the next operation such as a map or project operation.

     For data in a Kiji table, Express includes the source KijiInput that understands the special characteristics of a Kiji table, such as entity IDs.